Media manipulation: Video manipulation

 Video manipulation is a variant of media manipulation that targets digital video using a combination of traditional video processing and video editing techniques and auxiliary methods from artificial intelligence like face recognition.
 In typical video manipulation, the facial structure, body movements, and voice of the subject are replicated in order to create a fabricated recording of the subject.
-The applications of these methods range from educational videos to videos aimed at (mass) manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.
+The applications of these methods range from educational videos to videos aimed at mass manipulation and propaganda, a straightforward extension of the long-standing possibilities of photo manipulation.
 This form of computer-generated misinformation has contributed to fake news, and there have been instances when this technology was used during political campaigns in an attempt to influence the outcome.

+Manipulation in Social Media

+Social media has changed how manipulation works.
+In the past, major news outlets would twist information, but in today's age anyone can use social media to spread misleading content which makes it harder to protect accurate information.

+Because news spreads faster online, reporters feel pressure to publish quickly, sometimes before checking facts.
+Whoever posts something first online regarding any form of information can influence how people view an event, even if the information is wrong.